Latin America & Caribbean Network

 Latin America and the Caribbean contribute less than 10% of global greenhouse gas emissions and yet is one of the most vulnerable regions to a diverse set of climate-related risks.
 However, it is also well positioned to take advantage of climate-related opportunities and help to lead global climate solutions; from the region’s tropical primary rainforests which, if protected from deforestation, are critical for carbon storage and biodiversity, to the vast potential of expanding renewable energy including wind, solar and geothermal, for energy security and sustainability.

-The GFANZ Latin America & Caribbean Network will work with local financial institutions to accelerate efforts to ultimately unlock climate finance in the region, including through supporting financial institutions on planning for the transition and implementing climate targets, building capacity and engaging with policymakers on actions to accelerate finance mobilization, and in-depth content on region-specific priorities.
+The GFANZ Latin America & Caribbean Network works with local financial institutions to accelerate efforts to ultimately unlock climate finance in the region, including through supporting financial institutions on planning for the transition and implementing climate targets, building capacity and engaging with policymakers on actions to accelerate finance mobilization, and in-depth content on region-specific priorities.

 Regional Advisory Board